masurp/VU_CADC/tutorials/R_tidy_transforming-and-summarizing.md

 and use that in your analyses.

-**Exercise 2:** Create a subset of the tibble `d` in which only polls with the question “arm-teacher” are included.
+**Exercise 2:** Create a subset of the tibble `d` in which only polls with the question “arm-teachers” are included.
 Select only the variables *Pollster*, *Population*, and *Support* (feel free to rename them to more shorter abbreviations at the same time).
 Recode the variable Support so that it ranges from 0 to 1.
 Recode the variable *Population*